adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-Here is the enhanced custom combobox:
+Here is the enhanced autocomplete component:

 ![Image here](/etc/)